There’s a quiet kind of magic in the way life unfolds – not always as we plan, but often as we need.

 And then, our fears came true.

-Faced with our derailed plans, I realized I had a choice: despair or acceptance.
-And that’s when a new understanding began to form within me.
+Faced with that, I realized I had a choice: despair or acceptance.